apache/infrastructure-website/content/pages/committer-email.md

 Users of Google's Gmail should note that the app sometimes shows only one copy of an email, even if copies come to several email aliases that all point to the same inbox.
 If you try to test forwarding by sending a message to your ASF account from the Gmail account that is the target of the .forward, it can be difficult to tell if it has worked.
 Send the test e-mail from a different account.

+GMail <a href="https://support.google.com/a/answer/81126?hl=en#message-format" target="_blank">checks emails for strict compliance with standards</a>, and may silently drop emails if they don't conform.
+For example, emails are only supposed to have a single Reply-To header; GMail drops such emails with no notification.

 - Microsoft

 There have been ongoing problems with Microsoft domains partly because many of their users report our legitimate email as spam.